ministryofjustice/laa-court-data-ui/README.md

 ..action_dispatch/middleware/stack.rb:37: warning: Using the last argument as keyword parameters is deprecated; maybe ** should be added to the call
 ```

-To suppress for now you can prefix any call that raises such warnings with `RUBYOPT=-W:no-deprecated`:
+To suppress warnings now you can prefix any call that raises such warnings with `RUBYOPT=-W:no-deprecated`:
 ```
 RUBYOPT=-W:no-deprecated rspec
 RUBYOPT=-W:no-deprecated rails server